branefungus/exoplanet-transit-detection-pipelines/README.md

 ## Citation

-If you use this code, please cite the paper: "Comparing Exoplanet Transit Detection Pipelines Under Realistic Noise and Data Gaps."
-(Add full author list, venue, and year here.)
+If you use this code, please cite the paper: "Comparing Exoplanet Transit Detection Pipelines Under Realistic Noise and Data Gaps." (paper still pending)

 ## License